Our blog is designed to offer

 Inspection chambers are positioned at these spots to ensure professionals have access to the entire drainage system.
 This is important as, if a section runs too far without a manhole, it can make it impossible to carry out essential drain surveys, drain repairs and drain jetting.

 The main purpose of inspection chambers is access.
-Drains need to be inspected on a regular basis and these chambers allow professionals to reach all parts of the system.
+Drains need to be inspected on a regular basis and these chambers allow professionals to reach all parts of the system to unblock clogged drains.

 Without properly-situated inspection chambers, drain cleaners would struggle to access all sections of pipe, and blockages could become impossible to clear.
 If surveyors are unable to reach all parts of the system, they may be unable to spot maintenance issues and the drains could become damaged.
 Inspection chambers are topped with manhole covers to prevent people walking at ground level from falling into the hole.
 Manhole covers also stop rubbish and other debris from ending up in the drains and surface water ending up in the system.